mishadoff/littlepot/README.md

 ## Rationale

-Most of APIs return batched data (_like 50 elements in one response_), but in a lot of cases you need just single element access.
-General solution to this problem is to send request for batch, get the data, save it somewhere in collection, get the next element from collection, if it is exhausted send next request, wait, etc.
+Most of public APIs return batched data (_like 50 elements in one response_), but in some cases you need just single element access.
+General solution to this problem is to send request for batch, get the data, save it somewhere in collection, get the next element from collection, send next request if collection is exhausted, wait, repeat.
 **littlepot** solves some of these problems.

 **Storage.** It is backed by `clojure.lang.PersistentQueue`, clojure queue implementation, so you don't need to care about efficient storage.

 **Autofill.** It sends request for next batch in a background, when your cached data is close to exhaustion, so the process of filling cache goes automatically and silently.

-**Non-blocking.** You do not need to wait when data appears in cache; if something there, return it, if not, return `:no-data`
+**Non-blocking.** You do not need to wait when data appears in cache; if something there, return it, if not, return `:no-data`.

 **Composable.** Having function to retrieve single element `(get-one)` you can easily get fifty elements by calling `(take 50 (repeatedly get-one))`.